![]() |

 2.4 Polytetrafluoroethylene (PTFE, Teflon, in Russian - Ftoroplast)

 Due to good transmissionin the range 1-7 µm PTFE films are used for manufacturing of IR polarizers.
-First cost of such polarizers is lower than for crystalline ones.
-It is advantageous for their mass application in IR sensors using polarized radiation.
+Such polarizers are cheaper to manufacture than crystalline ones.
+This is a significant advantage for mass production of IR sensors using polarized light.

 |